mtimjones/7drl/README.md

 - [ ]  Add towers that emit enemies (near the exit).
 Towers can be destroyed.

 - [ ]  Add ncurses color.
 (Stretch)

+- [ ]  Need to detect player death and end game.

+- [ ]  Need to create an end-screen when the player dies or wins.

 - [ ]  Add an end-game sequence where protectors appear around the exit requiring the player to kill them before escaping.